Marlins vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Braves: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Charlie Morton and Bryan Hoeing will each get the start when the Atlanta Braves and the Miami Marlins square off on Tuesday at Truist Park, at 7:20 PM ET.
+Ronald Acuna Jr. and the Atlanta Braves will try to defeat Yuli Gurriel and the Miami Marlins when the teams square off on Wednesday at 7:20 PM ET.

-Bookmakers list the Braves as -250 favorites on the moneyline, while giving the underdog Marlins +190 moneyline odds to win.
-The over/under is 8.5 runs for this matchup.
+The Marlins are +135 moneyline underdogs in this matchup against the favored Braves (-160).
+An 8.5-run over/under has been set in the matchup.

 Rep your team with officially licensed Marlins gear!
 Head to Fanatics to find jerseys, shirts, and much more.